Plane carrying 58 people hits bridge, crashes into river

 The 31 Chinese tourists were traveling in two tour groups: the Xiamen Airlines International Travel Service Co. and the Xiamen Tourism Group International Travel Service Co.

-Chou Jih-shine, the vice chairman of the Straits Exchange Foundation -- a quasi-governmental agency which covers cross-Taiwan Strait negotiations -- said that the agency had informed its Beijing counterpart.
+Chou Jih-shine, the vice chairman of the Straits Exchange Foundation – a quasi-governmental agency that covers cross-Taiwan Strait negotiations – said the agency had informed its Beijing counterpart.
 Chou added that the agency had sent personnel to the crash site.

-Taiwan's Civil Aeronautics Administration (CAA) said the plane was less than a year old and had last completed a safety check on January 26.
-The agency did not offer any information on what may have caused the crash.
+Taiwan’s Civil Aeronautics Administration said the plane was less than a year old and had last completed a safety check on January 26.